 If a tropical getaway sounds like a delightful benefit worth adding to your tour of Kenya, then we seriously recommend you check this combo out.

-Next up we have Kenya’s Lake Nakuru National Park, home to the country’s largest rhino conservation, the Great Rift Valley, Soda Lakes, and let’s not forget pink flamingos!
+Next up we have Kenya’s Lake Nakuru National Park, home to the country’s largest rhino conservation, the Great Rift Valley, Soda Lakes, and let’s not forget the gorgeous pink flamingos.
 Lots and lots of flamingos.
 So many you sometimes cannot distinguish between the ripples of the water and the rustling of pink feathers.

 Although reduced in numbers after the flooding in 2013 with their migration to the nearby Lake Bogoria, flamingoes still frequent these waters, hoping to find a home to settle in.
 A safari for flamingoes, who knew?!

-Lake Nakuru is situated in Africa’s “Great Rift Valley”, a vast cleft that cuts through mid-eastern Africa like a sort of trench.
-The splitting of the Nubian and Somali plates has resulted in a vast escarpment that makes some serious scenery, African-style.
+The Lake is situated in Africa’s “Great Rift Valley”, a vast cleft that cuts through mid-eastern Africa like a sort of trench.
+The splitting of the Nubian and Somali plates has resulted in a vast escarpment that boasts some serious scenery.

 With the sub-Saharan landscape of acacia trees and grasslands, mixed with the roaming herds and valleys below, you have yourself the perfect “African savannah image”.

 Flat lakes and flocks of flamingos, with enormous mountains and deep valleys.
-The Great Rift Valley is a must, and Lake Nakuru Nature Reserve is our best place to start one of your Kenya safari tours.
+The Great Rift Valley and Lake are both destinations that should be added to your travel plans.

-When considering those who come looking for variety in their Kenya safari destinations without having to be in the isolated wilderness, we found that staying in the capital was incredibly convenient.
-While still being able to experience the comfort of the city and its scenery, tourists can explore a Nairobi National Park that is filled with buffalo, rhino, giraffe, zebra, lions, hippos, and many others.
+When looking for variety in your Kenyan safari holidays and destinations without having to be in the isolated wilderness, we found that staying in the capital was incredibly convenient.
+Holidays to Nairobi mean you are able to experience the comfort of the city and its scenery.
+Tourists can explore a Nairobi National Park that is filled with buffalo, rhino, giraffe, zebra, lions, hippos, and many others.

-Kenya’s first reserve ever built, the Nairobi National Park allows tourists to experience Kenya’s cultural scene whilst still being able to sate their safari needs.
+The country’s first reserve, the Nairobi National Park allows tourists to experience Kenya’s cultural scene whilst still being able to enjoy different safaris in the area.
 Stay at one of Nairobi’s many hotels and explore the main tourist attractions of the area.
+Nairobi is also easily accessible with frequent flights from South Africa and other countries in Southern Africa.

-Tsavo Safari Destinations: East and West Safari Tours
+Destinations in Tsavo for Safaris: East and West Kenya Safari Tours

 Separated into two separate parks (East and West), Tsavo makes up the largest natural reserve in Kenya, and one of the largest in the world, sitting at nearly 22,000km².
 With the railway acting as the divide between the two parks, Tsavo is also split regarding its habitat and foliage.